 The Kamp-Rite has not one, but two armrest cup holders in addition to a large mesh bag for accessories.
 Together, they make it one of the best camp chairs for those wanting a lot of storage.
 Surprisingly, it’s still one of the least expensive camping chairs.

 The footrest is decent, with a piece of fabric to support your legs and balanced design.
 The support arms are strong (as is the rest of the chair frame) and have a weight capacity of 300 pounds.
 It doesn’t lock into place or have any adjustment though, so don’t sit down with high expectations for comfort.

-If you’re looking for a basic quad, the Kamp-Rite is a good bet with its high-quality construction and a versatile, removable footrest.
+Among other recliner chairs with footrest, if you’re looking for a basic quad, the Kamp-Rite is a good bet with its high-quality construction and versatile, removable foot rest.